 05.02.06 Step 2.6: Final Fire Severity Factor Estimates

 In the present Fire Protection SDP, the SF for fixed and transient ignition sources is determined based on the HRR required to cause damage to the nearest and most vulnerable target.
-If this target is located in the buoyant plume, the SF can be determined from table/plot set in Attachment 8 to Appendix F as a function of the elevation of the nearest and most vulnerable target above the ignition source.
+If this target is located in the buoyant plume, the SF can be determined from table/plot set D in Attachment 8 to Appendix F as a function of the elevation of the nearest and most vulnerable target above the ignition source.
 An example of using the pre-calculated SF tables and plots in set D is presented in Section 05.03.04.
 If the nearest and most vulnerable target is not in the buoyant plume, but heated by radiation, the SF can be determined from table/plot set E in Attachment 8 to Appendix F. An example of using the pre-calculated SF tables and plots in set E is presented in Section 05.03.05.
 HEAFs and liquid fuel spill fires (confined and unconfined) are assigned an SF of 1.0.

 05.02.07 Step 2.7: Final Non-Suppression Probability Estimates

 The NSP for a specified fire scenario is a function of (1) the time available between start of the fire and failure of the critical component associated with the target set (usually cables) as determined by the plant response to the initiated accident scenario, (2) the time to damage of the target set for the scenario and (3) the time to suppression of the fire.
-The damage time for FDS1 scenarios is determined from table/plot set for targets in the buoyant plume and from table/plot set for targets heated by radiation.
-Examples to illustrate the use of these tables and plots are provided in Sections 05.03.and 05.03.for set and , respectively.
+The damage time for FDS1 scenarios is determined from table/plot set D for targets in the buoyant plume and from table/plot set E for targets heated by radiation.
+Examples to illustrate the use of these tables and plots are provided in Sections 05.03.04 and 05.03.05 for set D and E, respectively.
 The approach for determining the damage time for FDS2 scenarios involving secondary combustibles is illustrated in Section 05.03.03.02.

 The determination of the fire suppression time also involves the analysis of the fire detection response.
 Fire detection is important in the SDP context because it triggers the manual response, whether by fire brigade or other personnel.
 All of the manual firefighting probability curves assume that fire detection has occurred.
 Hence, the total fire duration when following a manual suppression path is the sum of the detection time plus the manual suppression time.
 It is this total fire duration that is compared to the fire damage time to assess damage likelihood.
 Although the manual suppression time curves credit non-brigade response, for certain types or sizes of fires, it is not appropriate to credit suppression by plant personnel other than those specifically trained, i.e., the fire brigade.